 When a committee member cannot attend a regularly scheduled meeting, that committee member should identify a proxy as a substitute before the meeting is called to order.
 The proxy will speak for the committee member and cast votes in the committee member's name.
 No committee member shall hold more than one proxy at any given meeting.
 Any committee member who misses three regularly scheduled meetings without a proper substitute (proxy) shall be voided as a committee member.
-A committee member who has been voided may petition to their constituency manager (i.e. the Committee on Committees, the President's Office, etc.) for reinstatement.
+A committee on Committees, the President's Office, etc.) for reinstatement.
 This petition must be submitted in writing within 7 working days of the official notification of being voided and specify which absences are the focus of the petition.
 If the petition is denied, the constituency manager will notify both the committee member and their committee chair.